-CEPT costs minimally more than primary treatment, and only about half as much as secondary treatment.
+CEPT costs are only marginally superior to those of conventional primary treatment, and only about half as much as secondary treatment.
 Yet, the removal efficiencies show CEPTs superiority, as discussed in the next section.

 Efficiency of CEPT

 Table 2 illustrates how CEPT enhances the removal of TSS and its associated BOD, through chemical coagulation and flocculation, followed by settling of the floc.
 The data, based on a survey of 100 wastewater treatment plants in the United States, show CEPTs superior efficiencies over conventional primary treatment.
 Moreover, when combined with the cost analysis presented in Table 1, it can be said that CEPT is highly competitive with biological secondary treatment.